gschenk/polygon.node/README.md

 - set origin to `E_1`, get polar angle of all node-free points and `E_2`
 - the next node the point with largest phi is `E_3`, unless it is `E_2`
 - :wqcontinue

+This is equivalent to "Gift Wrapping" algorith or "Jarvis March" complexity `O(n h)`, where `h` are hull points

 Very simple, no deleting or re-assigning of edges, many coordinate transforms.